 Running Kafka Connectors on Heroku

-Apache Kafka Connectors are packaged applications designed for moving and/or modifying data between Apache Kafka and other systems or data stores.
-They are built leveraging the Apache Kafka Connect framework.
+Apache Kafka Connectors are packaged applications designed for moving and modifying data between Apache Kafka and other systems or data stores.
+They’re built using the Apache Kafka Connect framework.
 The Apache Kafka Connect framework makes it easier to build and bundle common data transport tasks such as syncing data to a database.
-It does this by handling the functions that are not unique to the task so that the developer can focus on what is unique to their use case.
+It does this by handling the functions that aren’t unique to the task so that the developer can focus on what is unique to their use case.
 This article is focused on considerations for running pre-built Connectors on Heroku.
 If you plan to build a custom Connector, you can follow the Connector Developer Guide, while keeping in mind the considerations in this article to ensure your Connector runs smoothly on Heroku.

 Connectors come in two varieties:

-Source Connectors - these are used to send data to Apache Kafka
+Source Connectors - these connectors are used to send data to Apache Kafka

-Sink Connectors - these are used to retrieve data from Apache Kafka
+Sink Connectors - these connectors are used to retrieve data from Apache Kafka

 Pre-built Connectors for Apache Kafka